chodyo/Seven_Little_Words_Solver/README.txt

 NOTE: The solver reads from a dictionary of English words.
 Therefore, pronouns and other languages are not supported.

+To run the program: you need to have Ruby installed, and know how to open a ruby program in the command prompt.
+I'd recommend Googling those if you have any questions about either of them.
+Open the 'main.rb' file, and follow directions.

 The program asks a series of questions in order to accomodate your needs:
 	1. How many unsolved words to you need help solving?
 	2. How many unused tiles do you have?